team113sanger/project_fur_felis_catus_driver_analysis/README.md

 # FUR Cat Driver analysis

-Significantly mutated genes within each FUR cohort were identified using dNdscv.
-To do so, the studies "Keep" variants - those passing QC filtering steps in the FUR project were subject to two filtering steps.First indels with VAF < 0.1 were removed from the cohort MAF files to reduce the impact of possible  FFPE artefacts in dNdSCv analysis.
-Then, any variants with matches to the 99 Lives set were removed to remove likely Germline variants from the cohort MAFs.

-In brief, this process involved:
+## Summary
+Significantly mutated genes within each FUR-CAT cohort were identified using dNdScv.

+To perform dNdScv analysis:
-- 1) Obtaining the canonical transcript for each of the genes included within the FUR cat baiset.
+- 1) The Ensembl v104 canonical transcript for each gene in the FUR cat baitset was obtained (`scripts/01_fetch104_canonical_transcripts.sh`)
-- 2) Generating a reference db from the FelCat9 genome and the canonical transcripts.
+- 2) A dNdScv reference database was created using the FelCat9 genome and the FelCat 104 canonical transcripts (`scripts/01_fetch104_canonical_transcripts.sh`)
-- 3) Reformating + filtering the input MAF files and then running the variants within them through dNdScv
+- 3) The cohort MAF files were filtered and reformatted to input into dNdScv (`scripts/03_prepare_mutation_sets.R`)

+Each cohort's "Keep" variants - those passing the QC filtering steps for the FUR Cat project – were subject to two filters.
+First, indels with VAF < 0.1 were removed from the cohort MAF files to reduce the impact of possible FFPE artefacts.
+Then, any variants detected in the "99 Lives" set (likely germline variants) were removed from the analysis.

+## Project organistion
 ```
-.
 .
 ├── metadata
 │   ├── felis_catus_104_biomart.txt